The Florida House Bill and UWF's initiatives

-- Continue collaboration with the UWF Bookstore to analyse data from the bookstore's proprietary database and UWF information sources
+- Continue collaboration with the UWF Bookstore to analyze data from the bookstore's proprietary database and UWF information sources

-- Work with deans and chairs to review, analyse, and report cost variance and frequency issues
+- Work with deans and chairs to review, analyze, and report cost variance and frequency issues

 - Innovative pricing techniques and payment options for textbooks and instructional materials